acon888/LLEAP-Assignment/README.md

    ![](readme-images/python_env.png)

-4. In the terminal window type in the command `.\.venv\Scripts\activate`, this will activate your python environment.
+4. In the terminal window type in the command `.\.venv\Scripts\activate.bat`, this will activate your python environment.

    ![](readme-images/activate.png)